marcopioppini/hercules/README.md

 ### Native Build

-To build Hercules without Docker, you must have its dependencies installed.
+To build Hercules without Docker, you must have the following installed:

++ llvm
++ clang
++ git
++ Go >= 1.22
++ libz
++ libelf
++ Linux kernel headers
++ gcc-multilib

+On Ubuntu you can install the required packages as follows:
+`# apt install build-essential llvm clang git golang libz-dev libelf-dev linux-headers-generic gcc-multilib`

 To build Hercules, run `make all`.
 This will build the server and monitor executables, as well as the `hcp` tool.